utkarsh009/heliota/README.md

   by default)

 ## Installation
 As of now, there's nothing special.
-Just execute `heliota.sh`.
+Just execute `heliota.sh`.<br>
+**WARNING: Do not remove `my-wallet` configuration section from `iota-wallet-config.js`**<br>
+Unlike the [Command-line Wallet](https://github.com/MichaelSchwab/iota-commandline-wallet), you don't need to create multiple wallet files.
+Just add the wallet configuration in `iota-wallet-config.js` and you're good to go.

 ## TODO
 This is just the first commit.
 You are encouraged to test it at your own risk.